 Abruzzo Food – Rocca Calascio – The rebirth

 Rolando, trim and tanned, with iron-grey hair, has a mission to foster Abruzzo culture.
 He looks like an art impresario, but his day job is cooking, and for the restaurant’s Saturday dinner, he was doing an Abruzzo special: Pecora (sheep, not lamb) with mountain herbs and potatoes.
 It’s a secret recipe, he said, but I’m going to reveal it.

 And here’s the clever bit.
 Take the table, herbs, and vegetables outside and engage some passers-by in conversation about your struggle to revive Abruzzo theatre.
-Without comment, hand each a knife, all the while telling the story of the freezing night in the mountains when you staged an open-air performance of an obscure play, and the actress wore a dress so translucent that the fur-wrapped audience remained to shiver in their seats out of solidarity or lust.
+Then, without comment, hand each a knife, all the while telling the story of the freezing night in the mountains when you staged an open-air performance of an obscure play.
+The actress wore a dress so translucent that the fur-wrapped audience remained to shiver in their seats out of solidarity or lust.

 Subtly, without talking, demonstrate how you want the rosemary stripped, the sage and parsley stalks removed, the carrots peeled.
-Keep your story going, through digressions, personal histories and tales of meals enjoyed or prepared for well-known writers and artists, for the three hours it takes your helpers to reduce all the vegetable matter to several kilos of finely chopped herb flavoring.
+Keep your story going through digressions, personal histories, and tales of meals enjoyed or prepared for well-known writers and artists.
+It lasts for the three hours it takes your helpers to reduce all the vegetable matter to several kilos of finely chopped herb flavoring.

 Do not be distracted by the fact that they are roasting in the sun and now have green hands and watering eyes.
 In a giant pan, arrange boned sheep and an equal volume of potatoes in layers with herbs, dousings of oil, and sprinklings of salt.
 Pour over a liter or so of white wine.
 Simmer for two hours.